nus-cs2103-AY2122S2/tp/docs/team/hanjiyao.md

 Given below are my contributions to the project.

-* **New Feature**: Bulk Operations
+* **New Feature**: Mass Operations (Chain, Range and Batch)
-  * What it does: Allow user to create multiple commands together by range batch or chain
+  * What it does: Allow user to create multiple commands together by range chain, range or batch command
-  * Justification: As part of target user profile, this is enhancement user experience to organise contacts
+  * Justification: As part of target user profile, this feature improves the usability of the application, it allows seasoned user to quickly perform different multiple commands base which suit for different situation.
   * Highlights: `To be added soon`
   * Credits: `To be added soon`